zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ```

 #### Declarative environment management
 Special about Hatch is that it allows you to configure your virtual environments within the `pyproject.toml` file.
-In addition if lets you define scripts specifically for an environment.
+In addition it lets you define scripts specifically for an environment.
 And example use case for this is [code formatting](https://hatch.pypa.io/1.1/config/environment/#scripts).

 ### Rye